Viatkogorgon: Paleoenvironment

 Viatkogorgon is known from the Kotelnich locality, which consists of a series of Permian red bed exposures along the banks of the Vyatka River in Russia.
 It is specifically from the Vanyushonki Member, which is the oldest rock unit in the Kotelnich succession, consisting of pale or brown mudstones (clay and silts, with some fine-grained sand) as well as gray mudstone, and dark red mudstone at the base of this exposure.
 These mudstones were possibly deposited from suspension in standing water bodies on floodplains or shallow ephemeral lakes, that remained flooded for short periods of time, but the exact environment has not yet been determined, due to the lack of a primary structure of the sediments.
 The abundance of fossil rootlets and large herbivores indicates the landscape represented by the Vanyushonki Member was relatively humid and well-vegetated.
-The Kotelnich faunal complex was possibly coeval (of the same age) with the Pristerognathus Assemblage Zone of South Africa, which dates to either the latest Guadalupian epoch of the middle Permian 260.26 million years ago, or the early late Permian.
+The Kotelnich faunal complex was possibly coeval (of the same age) with the Lycosuchus-Eunotosaurus Subzone (formerly known as the Pristerognathus Assemblage Zone) of South Africa, which dates to either the latest Capitanian of the Middle Permian to the earliest Wuchiapingian of the Late Permian, roughly 260-258 million years ago.

 The Vanyushonki Member is the source of most of the tetrapod fossils from the Kotelnich locality, with skeletal remains being abundant here, often consisting of complete, articulated skeletons.
 Apart from the gorgonopsians Viatkogorgon and Nochnitsa, therapsids from the locality include the anomodont Suminia and the therocephalians Chlynovia, Gorynychus, Karenites, Perplexisaurus, Scalopodon, Scalopodontes, and Viatkosuchus.
-The pareiasaur Deltavjatia is particularly abundant there, and the parareptile Emeroleter is present.
+Parareptiles such as the pareiasaur Deltavjatia are particularly abundant there, and the nycteroleterid Emeroleter is present.
 Fossil ostracods, root traces, and tree stumps have also been found.